Pirks/fullstack-party/README.md

 - Structure!
 WE LOVE STRUCTURE!
 - Maybe You have an idea how it should interact with users?
 Do it!
 Its on you!
 - Have fun!

+# As per conversation with HR only back-end part was made.
+Front end is present but do not follow reuirements.

+As concrete functionality was not mentioned, application will show all (open and closed) issues with given owner and repository.
+Similar to Github.
+Can be easily extended to show issues made or assigned to logged user.

+To make it work, please add GIT_CLIENT_ID and GIT_CLIENT_SECRET to .env.
+See example at .env.example